-Washington County, Pa. offers tour groups a variety of historical and commercial attractions, from a nostalgia-filled trolley museum to outlet shops and a state-of-the-art casino and racetrack.
+Washington, Pennsylvania offers groups a variety of exciting attractions, from a nostalgia-filled trolley museum to a state-of-the-art casino and racetrack

 Many group tours in southwestern Pennsylvania combine Pittsburgh sightseeing with a whiff of fresh country air.
-The historic town of Washington—and surrounding Washington County—often tops the list of destinations within an easy drive of the big city.
+The historic town of Washington, Pennsylvania—and surrounding Washington County—often tops the list of destinations within an easy drive of the big city.
 It seems custom-made for groups.

 Washington’s Pennsylvania Trolley Museum not only houses antique streetcars, but gives visitors a four-mile whirl aboard a vintage vehicle, complete with a uniformed operator, as it rolls through the countryside.
 A nostalgic tour of the well-lit car barn reveals lovingly restored cars in gleaming condition, including the Streetcar Named Desire, which the museum purchased in 1964 after it was retired from New Orleans’ Canal Street line.